 Our Office is now operating from 14 Main Road.
-This is only 2.5 minutes walk from the ferry terminal and flight depot and immediately opposite the Department of Conservation Office.
-We hope you will find this a more convenient location.
+This is only 2 minutes walk from the ferry terminal and flight depot and immediately across the road from the Department of Conservation Office.

 - Birder's Nest™ Backpackers

 We have purchased an old house in the centre of Oban Village, immediately opposite the Department of Conservation office and are planning to open a 5 bed backpackers as soon as we have the funds and consents to do so.
 As an old 1940's wooden house, it needs alot of care, however, we are hoping to make it comfortable and rent it as backpacker accommodation, so that we can raise the money to carry out necessary work on the property.

 - Feeding of Kaka in Stewart Island